 Information and data are at the core of any organisation, but with that data comes responsibilities to protect the information and prevent data privacy breaches, as well as opportunities to maximise the value of data and improve organisational performance.

-With a robust information governance program, your organisation knows:
+With a robust information and data governance program, your organisation knows:

 - The data that exists and where it exists;